 We therefore recommend purchasing all necessities before your arrival or using nearby towns – for example Goeppingen (approx. 7 km) – for shopping.

-Payment on site: Please note that we accept cash only.
+Please note that we accept cash only (no debit or credit cards).

 A proper invoice or receipt will of course be issued.